Chris Sherwood is a project manager by day and avid home and garden scholar by night who loves to share his trials and success with others.

-Avoid Monoculture With Companions
+4. Avoid Monoculture With Companion Planting

 There's a lot of debate about just how beneficial companion planting is for helping plants grow stronger and faster, but companion planting mixed with avoiding monoculture in your garden beds and rows can do a lot for pest management and prevention.
 At the very least, it can assure that if one row of broccoli gets infested with cabbage worms, you'll still have another planting of broccoli somewhere else that hopefully won't be impacted.

 Plan to plant deterrents around prized plants, such as seeding borage and basil around tomato plants to deter tomato hornworm, or planting a row of garlic or onions around your brassicas to repel cabbage worm and aphids from destroying your cauliflower, kale, and broccoli.

 There's no silver bullet method to keeping any garden pest-free.
 Instead, think of pest management as a battle on multiple fronts.
 Combine different methods and see what works best for you in your area.
 Gardening is all about experimentation and learning to work within the individual nature and habitat around you.